frankframework/frank-manual/docs/source/troubleshooting/troubleshooting.rst

 **Question:** Where can I find why Liquibase validation failed?

-**Answer:** Liquibase will log all errors to the system out error log (SystemErr.log).
-You can also see these errors in the regular logfile when the log level is WARN or lower.
+**Answer:** There will be a warning on the Frank!Console when Liquibase validation fails.
+From version 7.6 onwards, this warning includes the reason why validation failed.
+For older versions, no reason will be in that warning.
+You can also find the reason in the regular logfile when the log level is WARN or lower.
 Setting the log level is described here: https://frank-manual.readthedocs.io/en/latest/operator/diskUsage.html?highlight=log%20level#disk-usage.
-From version 7.6 onwards, there will be a warning on the Frank!Console when LiquiBase validation fails.

 Filling adapter response with session key
 -----------------------------------------